Rifan-Alghamdi/Mechanical-5DOF-Robotic-Arm-Design/README.md

-# Mechanical – 5-DOF Robotic Arm Design
+# 5-DOF Robotic Arm Design
 ![preview](5-DOF-Robotic-Arm-Screenshot.png)

 This project demonstrates the 3D design of a robotic arm with five degrees of freedom (5 DOF), created using Tinkercad.
 The arm simulates the structure and movement of a basic robotic manipulator.